greenboxal/doggohub/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 * When SSH is set as a remote, Git LFS objects still go through HTTPS
 * Any Git LFS request will ask for HTTPS credentials to be provided so a good Git credentials store is recommended
-* Git LFS always assumes HTTPS so if you have GitLab server on HTTP you will have to add the URL to Git config manually (see [troubleshooting](#troubleshooting))
+* Git LFS always assumes HTTPS so if you have DoggoHub server on HTTP you will have to add the URL to Git config manually (see [troubleshooting](#troubleshooting))

->**Note**: With 8.12 GitLab added LFS support to SSH.
+>**Note**: With 8.12 DoggoHub added LFS support to SSH.
 The Git LFS communication still goes over HTTP, but now the SSH client passes the correct credentials to the Git LFS client, so no action is required by the user.